-- ▲ A Slow moving power machine can create a hazard when driven on public roads.
+- ▲ Slow moving tractors, and self-propelled equipment can create a hazard when driven on public roads.
 They are difficult to see, especially at night.
 Use the Slow Moving Vehicle (SMV) sign when on public roads. - Flashing warning lights and turn signals are recommended whenever driving on public roads.